 Image Credit: dalzelldesignlandscaping.com

 1. Ponds – Many people are attracted to the idea of having a hand-built pond in their yard.
 A lot of times, people will spend good money on Koi to place in them.
 However, more rural areas may benefit greater from goldfish as owls and hawks may pick off your expensive fish.
 Using solar powered pumps, you could erect a waterfall that cycles the water currently in the pond for greater aesthetics.
 While these can be extremely beautiful and relaxing, be mindful of the cleaning fish ponds require.

 2. Living Wall – If you don’t have much of a yard, or simply want to create a much cooler indoor experience in the middle of summer, a living wall may be what you need.
 These green monsters are built using retaining walls that allow vine-based plants to creep up the side of your home.
-Living walls can also be created along fences which could be more cost effective if your fence is already erected.
+Living walls can also be created along fences which could be more cost-effective if your fence is already erected and it’s a creative idea for your garden, bringing color and greenery to the walls.
 Depending on the plant-life you decide to use to make this wall, it could very well create a privacy fence without spending a lot of extra money in materials.

 3. BBQ Pit – Adding value to your home, a well-crafted barbeque pit can make your home the most talked about location among your neighbors this summer.
 Using stones and mortar, you can hand-build an elaborate barbeque area using nature as the furniture such as tree-stump table tops and more.
 An area like this can bring the ambiance of the barbeque alongside the elegance of fine living.